 - Green is between the resistor and L1 coil

-- Red is base voltage
+- Red is the base voltage

 As you can see, the L2 coil voltage doesn’t rise higher than the diode voltage with some overshoot.
 This is because LED absorbs energy once it reaches the 3.2V level.
-You can try adding different diode like 8V Zener, and you will see that L2 voltage reaches 8V and then drops because the current starts flowing through the diode.
-The voltage can go much higher, and if you would like to power more energy-hungry devices, you should add more windings to L2 coil.
+You can try adding a different diode like 8V Zener, and you will see that L2 voltage reaches 8V and then drops because the current starts flowing through the diode.
+The voltage can go much higher, and if you would like to power more energy-hungry devices, you should add more windings to the L2 coil.

 In practice, such circuit works from like 0.3V